stellar/stellar-core/src/transactions/readme.md

 ##Sequence Number
 Transactions follow a strict ordering rule when it comes to processing of transactions per account:
-* each transaction has a sequence number field.
+* Each transaction has a sequence number field.
 * The transaction number has to be the next sequence number based off the one stored in the source account when the transaction is applied.
-* The next sequence number is obtained by adding "1" to the current number.
+* The next sequence number is obtained by incrementing the current sequence number by 1.
 * The account entry is updated with the next sequence number of the transaction when the transaction is applied.